Short story about an all too common problem

-Taking the tea and toast into her bedroom she reflected about her day, she despised herself for going along with the bullying tactics of her group.
+Taking the tea and toast into her bedroom she reflected on her day.
+She despised herself for going along with the bullying tactics of her group.

-Her phone made its usual ring tone, slipping it from her blazer pocket she saw a message from Sienna.
+Her phone rang.
+Taking it from her blazer pocket she saw a message from Sienna.

 Indiana’s heart sank.
-It sounded as if Clarissa had told her Mum they had bullied her.
+Clarissa had told her Mum they had bullied her.
 I hope she doesn’t involve me; she thought.

 “Indiana Clarke, Beyoncé Smith and Sienna Thompson, please come to the principle’s office,” the disembodied voice came over the loudspeakers.

 The girls came from their various classes and congregated outside of the office.

 “What’s going on?”
 Indiana whispered to her friends.

 “It’s that stupid cow, Clarissa,” Sienna replied.
 “She told her mother we were bullying her.”